lxqt/lxqt/CONTRIBUTING.md

 Translations
 ------------

-We use [Weblate](https://weblate.lxqt.org) for all our translations.
+We use [Weblate](https://weblate.lxqt.org) for all our translations. *Offline at the moment*.
 QtLinguist will still work.

 Bug reports